 Alternative Dispute Resolution methods (ADR)

-Although domestic courts are efficient in delivering timely decisions, Alternative Dispute Resolution methods are widely used to solve business disputes in Finland.
-Use of mediation has increased over the last years, and arbitration is frequently relied upon.
-Settlement agreements reached through mediation are binding as contracts and may be recognized by the courts as being enforceable if disregarded by the parties.
+Although domestic courts are efficient in delivering timely decisions, Alternative Dispute Resolution methods are widely used to resolve business disputes in Finland.
+Use of Mediation has increased in recent years, and arbitration is frequently relied upon.
+Settlement agreements reached through mediation are binding as contracts and may be recognized by courts as enforceable if disregarded by the parties.

 Arbitration awards are considered as final and enforceable judgments binding on the parties.
-These help preserve confidentiality in proceedings and cannot be appealed (except in specific conditions, i.e. lack of jurisdiction, fraud, etc.).
+They help preserve confidentiality in proceedings and cannot be appealed (except in specific conditions, i.e. lack of jurisdiction, fraud, etc.).

 Foreign forums

-Similarly, using a foreign forum in order to obtain a decision in debt- related disputes is not common in Finland.
-Nonetheless, the country is a signatory to the Rome I Regulation on the law applicable to contractual obligations, which stipulates that the parties to a contract may, by mutual agreement, choose the law applicable to their contract, and select the court that will have jurisdiction over disputes.
-Finland is also a signatory to the Hague Convention of 15 June 1955 on the law applicable to the international sale of goods, which similarly stipulates that contracts shall be governed by the law chosen by the parties, the general spirit of the agreement and the circumstances of the case.
+Using a foreign forum to obtain a decision in debt-related disputes is not common in Finland.
+However, Finland is a signatory to the Rome I Regulation on the law applicable to contractual obligations, which stipulates that the parties to a contract may, by mutual agreement, choose the law applicable to their contract, and select the court that will have jurisdiction over disputes.
+Finland is also a signatory to the Hague Convention of 15 June 1955 on the law applicable to the international sale of goods, which similarly stipulates that contracts shall be governed by the law chosen by the parties, the general spirit of the agreement, and the circumstances of the case.

 Therefore, the parties may well agree to solve their business disputes under a foreign law or before a foreign court but it is essential that the agreement be characterized by an international connection (for example, one party has elected domicile in another country, or the place of execution is located abroad), and that a jurisdiction clause is specifically drafted to this purpose.